 The OIC IPE provides the functionality that plays the role of the OIC Client in order to communicate with OIC Servers.

-In order for communication to be established information should be provisioned into the OIC Client where the following artifacts are necessary to be established for the OIC Client:
+In order for communication to be established information should be provisioned into the OIC Client where the following artefacts are necessary to be established for the OIC Client:

 OIC Client Credentials.